develffn/FundX-KB/quantower-algo/backtest-and-optimize.md

 Being in a Backtesting mode, just before launching the new task, you can select the <mark style="color:blue;">**processing mode**</mark> (the way how backtester will replay history) from the following list:

 * Speed control.
 Allows you to interactively adapt the history replay speed or pause during the task processing.
-You can also visualize the history replay in one of the Quantower panels and see your strategy behavior over time.
+You can also visualize the history replay in one of the FundX panels and see your strategy behavior over time.
 * Step by step.
 Backterster will process history playback tick by tick based on the used symbol’s timeframe settings.
 * Background.
 In this mode, the backtester will process your task with the highest possible speed, and you will only see the results after it ends.